belle2/basf2/analysis/doc/MCMatching.rst

 .. warning:: Note that "first common mother" can give some unexpected results in certain corner-cases

-Your own custom matching can be controlled by the DecayString grammar as described in :doc:`Grammar for custom MCMatching`.
+Your own custom matching can be controlled by the DecayString grammar as described in :doc:`Grammar for custom MCMatching` and :doc:`Arrows`.
 Which is then available in :b2:var:`isCustomSignal`.

 ..
 TODO: amalgamate this information better and link to the tracking/neutrals sphinx doc when it exists.